 - In people who cannot be treated surgically, photodynamic therapy, cryotherapy, or brachytherapy (discussed below) are possible treatments.

 In stage I, the cancer has reached the higher layers of the lung but has not spread into the lymph nodes or beyond the lung.
 Stage I is divided into stage IA and stage IB.

 General Treatment Options:The primary treatment is surgery, such as lobectomy (removal of a whole lobe), if possible.
 People with poor lung function should have partial lobectomy, if possible.
 Radiation treatments may be appropriate and beneficial for people who cannot have surgery.
 It is not clear if early-stage lung cancer patients who have radiation or chemotherapy in addition to surgery have higher survival rates.

-The overall 5-year survival rates for early stage-cancer are around 70% for stage IA and close to 60% for stage IB.
+The overall 5-year survival rates for early stage-cancer are around 60 to 70%.
 People should consider smoking cessation programs and clinical trials to prevent cancer from returning after the initial treatment.
 The risk for recurrence is highest in patients who continue to smoke.

 - Lobectomy or sometimes pneumonectomy (removal of one lung).

 - Wedge or segment removal, particularly in patients with poor lung function who cannot handle lobectomy.